omega-gg/VBML/doc/index.md

 ### backend_search: list (optional)

-The list of backend dedicated to search with the format `id (string)`.
+The list of backends dedicated to search with the format `id (string)`.
 ```
 backend_search: |
     duckduckgo